-CaveSim program element: Squeezebox and Math We bring an adjustable-height wooden box through which students can crawl to safely test their ability to navigate tight spaces.
+CaveSim program element: Squeezebox and Math

+We bring an adjustable-height wooden box through which students can crawl to safely test their ability to navigate tight spaces.
 Students use a tape measure to quantify how tight a space they can move through.
+Students practice addition and subtraction of whole numbers and fractions.

 Space required: typically set up near the stretcher (see above).
 Any indoor or outdoor setting is fine.
-Students at a 2018 Austin, TX program use a tape measure to quantify their squeezebox skills.